DxNext/2016-Oct-L2/Linux/Module5-DockerContainers/chapters/votingapp.md

 Click on one to vote.
 You can check the results at `http://IP_ADDRESS_OF_YOUR_AZURE_VM:5001`

+NOTE: Sometimes the results does not correctly appear, Docker is in the process of updating the application to correct this issue.

 #### 3.2.3 Build and tag images

 You are all set now.
 Navigate to each of the directories where you have a Dockerfile to build and tag your images that you want to submit.